 Azure AD application proxy connector configuration

-- After the Connector installation, it is recommended to test the connectivity using Azure AD Application Proxy Connector Ports Test Tool.
+After the Connector installation, it is recommended to test the connectivity using the Azure AD Application Proxy Connector Ports Test Tool.

-In the Azure portal, you can see the server on which we installed the connector and its status.
+In the Azure portal, you can see the status of the server on which we installed the connector.

 How to publish the internal application to the My Apps portal

-- For Demo, I have a simple HTML web page hosted on-premise web-server.
-We will configure below internal website for external users to access.
+I have a simple HTML web page hosted on an on-premise web server for the demo.
+We will configure the internal website below for external users to access.

 - Click on “New application.”